Palestine Legal Responded to 239 Incidents in 2015

 - Bureaucratic Barriers: In 2015, 54 of 193 campus-related incidents (23%) involved administrative obstacles and policy changes implemented in a way that hampered student organizing for Palestinian rights.
 These measures include creating impediments to reserving rooms, imposing extra hurdles to get events approved, and forcing students to pay security fees and attend mandated meetings with administrators.
 Though seemingly neutral, these policies sometimes target, and frequently disproportionally burden, speech in favor of Palestinian rights.
 For example, at George Washington University, a policy that ostensibly forbids students from hanging flags outside windows was selectively enforced against a pre-medical student who hung a Palestinian flag out of his dorm room window last October.

-- Legislation: Lawmakers, often at the behest of Israel advocacy groups, introduced at least 22 legislative measures in 2015 intended to condemn or restrict Palestinian rights advocacy, often by linking criticism of Israel to antisemitism.
+- Legislation: Lawmakers, often at the behest of Israel advocacy groups, introduced at least 21 legislative measures in 2015 intended to condemn or restrict Palestinian rights advocacy, often by linking criticism of Israel to antisemitism.
 In 2014, at least 11 such measures were introduced.
 These legislative efforts condemn or punish First Amendment protected activity such as advocating for boycotts.
 In 2015, Illinois enacted a law that sets up a blacklist of companies that boycott Israel and requires the state’s pension funds to divest from those companies.
 Copycat legislation is continually being introduced in states around the country in a direct attack on the nonviolent movement for boycott, divestment and sanctions (BDS) of Israel because of its human rights abuses.
-For example, last week, the New York State Senate passed a bill that would punish and blacklist individuals, organizations, and companies that boycott Israel.

 Incidents by State